-Taylor Swift Katy Perry Friendship Timeline
+The Complete History of Katy Perry & Taylor Swift's Complicated Friendship

 Taylor Swift and Katy Perry are two of the biggest pop stars (and, equally important, cat lovers) in the world, which means a lot of people have a lot of thoughts on their lives.
 A popular fan theory is that the two have been embroiled in a long-running feud, but most of the supposed drama has really played out through elusive quotes in magazine profiles and subtweets that don’t really say anything at all – until now.

-In October, both Perry and Swift attended Drake’s birthday party, with no drama to report.
+In October 2016, both Perry and Swift attended Drake’s birthday party, with no drama to report.
 Yet a few days later at a Kanye West concert, Perry filmed herself dancing to those controversial Swift-bashing “Famous” lyrics, seemingly fanning the flames.
-Most recently, Perry teamed up with Nicki Minaj to release “Swish Swish,” her new single, which is allegedly about Swift.
+Perry also teamed up with Nicki Minaj to release “Swish Swish,” her new single, which is allegedly about Swift.
+Most recently, however, it’s looking like the stars are one step closer to a reconciliation after Perry sent Swift an apology letter, which the Reputation crooner posted on Instagram Story ahead of her first tour stop.

 In the name of Important Pop Cultural Research, let’s take a look back at their friendship over the years.